CarlosSanchezVicente/project_m1_public_schools/README.md

 <img src="./img/modules_structure.PNG" alt="EMT Logo" width="500" align="center">
 </p>

-From the 'main_script' the functions found in the modules argparser, update_data and reporting are used.
+From the 'main' the functions found in the modules argparser, update_data and reporting are used.
 From these three modules, the functions stored in acquisition, wranling and analysis are used.
 It should be noted that in each of the modules, the functions included in each of them are organized as auxiliary functions and pipeline functions.
 The latter are the functions used during the pipeline or in other modules.
 While the auxiliary functions are functions used in that same module.

 Usage